 (c) any other relevant planning and environmental considerations including, but not limited to, provisions of the State Planning Framework and policies of the EP department.

-[Clause 24B inserted in Gazette 7 Jun 2013 p.
+[Clause 24B inserted: Gazette 7 Jun 2013 p.
 2152-3.]

 24C.
 Consultation

 In considering an application for subdivision or development approval with respect to land wholly or partly within SCA No. 4, the Commission is to consult with the chief executive officer of Water Corporation for comment, and due regard is to be given to any recommendations or comments provided by the Corporation prior to determining the application.